Please note that the printed version of this page will include opening times and other useful information for each property/event.

 An original 19th century jet workshop, discovered sealed in the attic of a derelict building in Burns Yard; a unique piece of Whitby jet heritage.
 Usual charge for audio commentary handsets will be waived for HODs.

 Whitby 'yards' are rows of 17th/18th century cottages, tucked behind main streets.
-Visit three yards close together (Clark's Yard, Borough Place, Blackburn's Yard).
+Visit two yards close together (Clark's Yard, Borough Place).
 Residents will be available to talk to visitors.

 Access Information: .